moon-2000/Connect_4_Game/ReadMe.md

 ### 3 - to use keys correctly

-       c  to change the game mode from "player vs player" to "player vs AI" and vice versa l  to change AI_level from "minimax algorithm" to "random choice" r  to restart the game
+       C  to change the game mode from "player vs player" to "player vs AI" and vice versa L  to change AI_level from "minimax algorithm" to "random choice" R  to restart the game

 ## Resources for the game code